jrmak/FNNR-ABM-Primate/README.md

 It uses Mesa, a library framework with tools designed to support agent-based modeling in Python 3.X.

-An overview of Mesa can be found at: https://mesa.readthedocs.io/en/master/overview.html A more through doc can be found at: https://media.readthedocs.org/pdf/mesa/latest/mesa.pdf
+An overview of Mesa can be found at: https://mesa.readthedocs.io/en/master/overview.html A more thorough doc can be found at: https://media.readthedocs.org/pdf/mesa/latest/mesa.pdf

 Documentation for this project--as well as the source code available for download--can be found on this page.